Overview

 Historical Context and Legal Foundations

-Courtroom etiquette in England and Wales is deeply rooted in the evolution of the common law system.
-These traditions serve to:
+Courtroom etiquette in England and Wales is steeped in centuries-old traditions of the common law system.
+It serves several key purposes:

 Modes of Address